-To conduct the process analysis, the evaluation team will use data from several sources: marketing and materials review, stakeholder interviews, trade ally interviews, participant telephone surveys, and a review of contractor invoices.
+To conduct the process analysis, the evaluation team will use data from several sources: marketing and materials review, stakeholder interviews, trade ally surveys, and a review of contractor invoices.
 Interviews with trade allies will provide the evaluation team with a comprehensive understanding of their program experience, obstacles to their participation, and suggestions for program improvement.
-The telephone surveys with participants will allow us to gather information about their experience with the program, estimate a NTGR, and determine the installation rate and persistence of low-cost measures.
 The team will review invoices to ensure that trade allies are adhering to program guidelines and to establish the total cost of measures.
 The marketing review will cut across all these activities, allowing us to assess the effectiveness of program outreach and marketing activities.